bmschmidt/quires/README.md

 This project is intended to work in much the same way as conventional pandoc filters, written in Haskell or Lua, with interventions into normal rendering created by inserting custom definitions of components.
-But while pandoc filters put out more pandoc JSON, this program is a dead end: the svelte components rendering each pandoc block and inline elements as DOM elements.
+But while pandoc filters put out more pandoc JSON, this program is a dead end because the kind of interactivity it creates are highly browser-specific: while I call it 'HTML', really the svelte components here are rendering each pandoc block and inline elements as DOM elements with attached event listeners.

-Svelte is better suited for this than React or another web framework because svelte is more of a compiler than a conventional framework.
+Svelte--to my limited understanding--is better suited for this than React or another web framework because svelte is more of a compiler than a conventional framework.
 It reads `.svelte` files--which are basically like HTML files with reactive templating--and outputs compiled HTML with event listeners, styles, etc. So while conceptually every `<li>` and even `Space` is a separate component, at actual render-time all that complexity has been stripped away.